top of page

 This piece honors a woman who has endured, adapted, and remained.

-She is seated, grounded and unmoved, in a position of rest that has been earned.
-Not given.
-The chair is not just a place to sit, it is a declaration.
+She is seated, grounded and unmoved, in a position of rest that has been earned, not given.
+The chair is a declaration.
 A life lived, trials faced, and a presence that refuses to be diminished.

 She is my mother.

 Her posture holds both authority and ease, a quiet confidence shaped over time.
-Her burgundy dress reflects both beauty and battle, a nod to the color of the multiple myeloma ribbon, and the reality of what she continues to carry with strength.
-The head wrap, adorned with cowry shells, speaks to protection, legacy, and the value of what has been preserved.
+The burgundy dress reflects both beauty and battle, a nod to the color of the multiple myeloma ribbon, and to the reality of what she continues to carry with strength.
+The head wrap, adorned with cowrie shells, speaks to protection, legacy, and the value of what has been preserved.

 Behind her, the sky shifts in color, layered and expansive.
-It represents wonder, but also the weight of lived experiences.
+It represents wonder, but also the weight of lived experience.
 The clouds hold what has been endured.
-The unseen, the heavy, the moments that shape a person.
+The unseen, the heavy, the moments that shape a person long before they are ever spoken.

 To her right, a grounded tree trunk stands firm, unwavering.
 A reflection of her strength and the steadiness she has maintained through every season of her life.
-To her left, the trees shift in color from rich reds, oranges, and yellows, marking change, transition, and the inevitability of growth.
+To her left, the trees shift in color, rich reds, oranges, and yellows, marking change, transition, and the inevitability of growth.

 The ground beneath her mirrors this same transformation.
-Nothing is stagnant.
 Everything has moved, changed, and continued.

-The butterflies rest, one on her crown, one along her sleeve.
-Symbols of perseverance, placed where thought and action meet.
-A reminder that both what she carries internally and what she gives outwardly have been shaped through resilience and with intention.
+The butterflies rest gently, one at her crown, one along her sleeve.
+Symbols of blessing and perseverance, placed where thought and action meet.
+A reminder that both what she carries internally and what she gives outwardly have been shaped through resilience.

-In the distance, small black birds fly freely across the sky.
+In the distance, small black birds move freely across the sky.
 A quiet nod to freedom.
 Not loud, not forced, but present.

-Beside her stands a black pegasus.
+And beside her stands a black Pegasus.
 Rare, powerful, and intentional.
 A symbol of strength, endurance, and beauty that does not ask to be understood, only recognized.

 This piece exists in a space of transition.